ZJU-ACES-ISE/TestPlanAgent/README.md

 # TestPlanAgent
-a multiAgent framework to create test plan for pull request
+a agent framework to create test plan for pull request